Optional Load Calculation for New Restaurants (NEC 220.88)

 What is the main difference between the standard method and the optional restaurant load calculation in NEC 220.88?

-The main difference is how demand factors are applied.
+The main difference is the procedure.
 The Standard Method requires calculating various loads separately and applying different demand factors at each step.
-The optional restaurant load calculation under NEC 220.88 groups all commercial kitchen equipment and applies a single set of demand factors from a table, simplifying the process for the kitchen portion of the load.
+The optional restaurant load calculation under NEC 220.88 requires you to add ALL electrical loads to obtain a TOTAL CONNECTED LOAD and then determine the calculated demand for the entire installation using the single table procedure in 220.88.
+The optional method is a table‑based, single‑step demand procedure for qualifying new restaurants.

 Can I use NEC 220.88 for a restaurant renovation?